-1. NZXT HUE 2
+Read the full NZXT HUE 2 review.

-There are countless variations of addressable RGB LED strips on the market today, but we found the Alitove WS2812B strips to be the most cost effective and versatile when it comes to lighting up a PC.
+There are countless variations of addressable RGB LED strips on the market today, but we found the Alitove WS2812B strips to be the most cost-effective and versatile when it comes to lighting up a PC.
 Each 16.4ft spool comes with a whopping 300 LEDs that can be cut down to fit any sized PC.
-However, in addition to the LED strip you'll have to purchase a separate controller and power supply.
+However, in addition to the LED strip, you'll have to purchase a separate controller and power supply.

 Cutting the LED strip to wrap around the interior of the S340, we used less than half of the spool but still ended up with more than double the included LEDs in the HUE 2.
 With 85 total LEDs, our DIY solution was far brighter with smoother color effects than any of the other kits we've tested.

 After we attached the LEDs to the case, we connected the mini controller using the included JST connector at the end of the strip.
-While a 5V molex adapter may work for some situations, you might need to power the controller and strip with an external power supply with a current of 3A or higher.
+While a 5V Molex adapter may work for some situations, you might need to power the controller and strip with an external power supply with a current of 3A or higher.

-With two included LED strips each measuring twelve inches, the RGB350 is capable of lighting up most small to medium sized builds.
-We used the mid-sized NZXT S340 for our testing and the build was easily lit up with just one strip on the top and one strip on the bottom.
+With two included LED strips, each measuring twelve inches, the RGB350 is capable of lighting up most small to medium-sized builds.
+We used the mid-sized NZXT S340 for our testing, and the build was easily lit up with just one strip on the top and one strip on the bottom.
 Installation was foolproof thanks to magnets built into the LED strips and an included extension cord.

 The kit uses a wireless RGB controller that allows you to control the LED strips using an included remote control.
-All we had to do was connect the molex adapter to our power supply, chain the LED strips together and plug them into the RGB controller, and we were up and running in minutes.
+All we had to do was connect the Molex adapter to our power supply, chain the LED strips together and plug them into the RGB controller, and we were up and running in minutes.

-The only things you’ll be able to control with the DeepCool RGB350 are the brightness, color and various flashing patterns.
+The only things you’ll be able to control with the DeepCool RGB350 are the brightness, color, and various flashing patterns.
 If you want a single color, you’ll be able to choose from 15 total colors on the remote.
-If you want multiple colors, you can cycle through the three basic red green and blue colors or a seven color rainbow with “breathing” or “skipping” effects in between each color change.
+If you want multiple colors, you can cycle through the three primary red, green, and blue colors or a seven-color rainbow with 'breathing' or 'skipping' effects in between each color change.